Credential Stuffing – What is it & How to Protect Your Business

 Enforce IP Blacklisting

-Despite having access to credentials obtained from elsewhere, the IP addresses used by attackers to make credential stuffing attacks look legitimate may still be limited.
+Despite having access to compromised credentials obtained from elsewhere, the IP addresses used by attackers to make credential stuffing attacks look legitimate may still be limited.
 So one way to take action against such attacks is to block or sandbox IPs that try to log into multiple accounts.
 This is also where log history comes in handy, which can be used to compare the last few IPs that were used for logging into an account with that of the suspicious IP.

 Rate-Limit Non-Residential Traffic Sources